Seraaron/agora/srd/lists/jobs/Philosopher.md

 Pondering life's existential questions and examining the human condition, contributing to society's ethics, aesthetics, general wisdom, and social theory, by practicing the art of rhetoric.
 Metaphysics, theology, anthropology, sociology, psychology, linguistics, and more.
 Includes general intellectualism and punditry.

-May be used in a [[Social Discourse|debate]] to argue, detract from another's statements, to deflect paths of inquisition, and to prove a final point.
+May be used in a [[Social Conflict|debate]] to argue, detract from another's statements, to deflect paths of inquisition, and to prove a final point.

 May include knowledge of foreign, dead, or alien languages, but not necessarily how to speak them, using [[Resolve]].